Her Royal Highness Princess Ingrid Alexandra

 The confirmation service was officiated by the Bishop of Oslo, Kari Veiteberg, and Praeses Helga Haugland Byfuglien.
 Photo: Lise Åserud, NTB scanpix

 The Princess began attending a day-care centre in Asker in January 2006, and in autumn 2010 she started as a pupil at Jansløkka elementary school.
-From autumn 2014 until spring 2019 Princess Ingrid Alexandra attended Oslo International School at Bekkestua, and she is currently attending Uranienborg school in Oslo
+From autumn 2014 until spring 2019 Princess Ingrid Alexandra attended Oslo International School at Bekkestua, followed by a year at Uranienborg school in Oslo.

 The Princess began attending a day-care centre on 4 January 2006.
 Photo: Lise Åserud, NTB scanpix.